geomarker-io/xx_address/crime_incidents/README.md

 * `category`: based on the reported offense; one of `property` (e.g., burglary, larceny, motor vehicle theft, arson), `violent` (e.g., homicide, assault, rape, robbery, domestic violence), or `other` (e.g., missing/unknown, fraud, identify theft, consensual crime)
 * `xx_address`: `address_x` with `XX` replaced with `50` to estimate the middle of the street block
 * `addr`: the `addr` object for `xx_address`
-* `s2_geography`: the s2 geography for the geocoded TIGER street range
+* `geometry`: the sfc geometry for the geocoded TIGER street range
 * `from` and `to`: the minimum and maximum building numbers for the geocoded street range